Snakes: they’re scaly, legless, and probably not an animal you want to share your backyard with.

 You’ll also have snakes on your property if you have a low concentration of predators, such as raccoons and foxes.

-How to Get Rid of Snakes In Your House: 4 Steps
+How to Get Rid of Snakes in Your Home and Yard

 Snakes may enter your home if you have a mouse problem, or if they inadvertently become trapped.
 Regardless of the cause, having snakes in your home can be frightening.